Skip to main content

 Off the Block

 Off the Block is an annual month-long immersive workshop that exposes high school student filmmakers to the history of film and the documentary format as well as equipping them with the artistic concepts and technical skills necessary to complete their own documentary.
 Beyond learning practical filmmaking skills, students develop critical thinking, problem-solving, collaboration, and team building, as well as positive self-expression through the arts.
-Applications for 2026 will open in March.
+Applications for 2026 are due May 22.
+Click here for the application.

 Camera Obscura